 Your kids will love making these simple snowman snowball shooters and launching marshmallows and cotton balls across the room!
 Measure which one goes farther and record your data on the free worksheet.

 With this quick and easy snowman snowball shooter that takes minutes to put together, your kids will have lots of fun for hours shooting marshmallows or cotton balls.
-And of course, we turned it into a winter STEM activity so that the kids can go through the scientific method while launching snowballs!
+Kids can decorate their own snowman launcher, then send marshmallows or cotton balls flying indoors and with zero cold toes!

 Snowball Fight with Snowman Shooters